Car Accident Timeline: What to Do in the Days & Weeks After a Car Crash

 Texting is the most alarming distraction of all because it requires visual, manual, and cognitive attention.
 Even sending a quick text message takes your eyes off the road for an average of five seconds.
 When traveling at 55 miles per hour, that is enough time to travel the entire length of a football field blindfolded.
 Imagine what can happen in that amount of time.

-Consult with a Personal Injury Lawyer in Arkansas
+Consult with a Personal Injury Lawyer in Alabama

-If you or someone you love are injured in a car accident, consider consulting a personal injury lawyer in Arkansas.
+If you or someone you love are injured in a car accident, consider consulting a personal injury lawyer.
 Let the experts walk you through the process, protect your interests, and advocate for you.